skellis46/finger-pointing-moon/edit bin.md

 # edit bin

+add something here about concept of visibility/invisibility as a means to slow down and re-orient the method.
+See zettel concept as method.
+But perhaps also linked with fuzzy concepts (see same zettel)

+see also thinking about lack of conceptual stability in practice-research (same zettel as above).
+Wondering if this is a bug or a feature.
+What might happen in an attempt to bring conceptual stability to the methods?
+Is this possible?
+What might we agree on?
+This probably goes in 'why these methods'.

+The practice offers clear and precise limits to wrestle with what can be known differently through practice-research.

 - clarify how these are outputs, collaborative research, dissemination, public engagement and impact.
 Two are built on practices of collection and curation.
 Include how these practices will be underpinned/informed by the research (how will they?)